ARGOeu/ams-consumer/README.md

 	yum install -y argo-ams-consumer

 For its functioning, component depends on:
-- `argo-ams-library` - interaction with ARGO Messaging
+- `argo-ams-library` - interaction with ARGO Messaging Service
 - `avro` - avro serialization of messages' payload
 - `python-argparse` - ease build and parse of command line arguments
 - `python-daemon` - ease daemonizing of component